ucsb-cs148-w24/project-pj11-songrater/team/retrospectives/RETRO_03.md

 * The retro went great!
 There was a lot of participation and the change in format made it seem new.
 This led to a better understanding of team dynamics and areas for improvement.

+* If I were to give advice for the next person leading a retro, I would emphasize the importance of carefully listening to the discussion and making sure each team member is heard and appreciated.

 ## Retro Records
 Liked:
 - All of the puzzle pieces are slowly coming together